Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 "A ces pleurs, que je sens couler."

-[Poisonous food of a too sensitive soul,
+[Poisonous food for an overly sensitive soul,

 You, without whom happiness would be impossible for me,

-And join the secret sweetness
+And add secret sweetness

 To these tears that I feel flowing.]

-- Toujours charmante et melancolique, cette chere Julieie, [She is still charming and melancholic, this dear Julie.] - she said to her daughter. - Boris says that he rests his soul in your house.
-He has suffered so many disappointments and is so sensitive,” she told her mother.
+“Toujours charmante et melancolique, cette chere Julieie,” she said to her daughter. - Boris says that he rests his soul in your house.
+“He has suffered so many disappointments and is so sensitive,” she told her mother.

-“Ah, my friend, how I have become attached to Julie lately,” she said to her son, “I cannot describe to you!
-And who can't love her?
+“Oh, my friend, how attached I have become to Julie lately,” she said to her son, “I can’t describe to you!”
+And who can not love her?
 This is such an unearthly creature!
-Oh Boris, Boris!
-She was silent for a minute.
-“And how I feel sorry for her maman,” she continued, “today she showed me reports and letters from Penza (they have a huge estate) and she is poor and all alone: she is so deceived!
+Ah, Boris, Boris!
+“She fell silent for a minute.
+“And how I feel sorry for her maman,” she continued, “today she showed me reports and letters from Penza (they have a huge estate) and she is poor, all alone: she is so deceived!

 The bride and groom, no longer remembering the trees that showered them with darkness and melancholy, made plans for the future arrangement of a brilliant house in St. Petersburg, made visits and prepared everything for a brilliant wedding.